Sheryl Nuxoll: Controversies

 In 2015, Nuxoll led an effort to kill child support legislation to amend Idaho law to comply with federal law and the Hague Convention on International Recovery of Child Support and Family Maintenance.
 Nuxoll claimed, inaccurately, that the measure would force Idaho to recognize Sharia law.
 The push against the legislation by Nuxoll and others sharply divided Republican state legislators in Idaho.
 State Representative Luke Malek of Coeur d'Alene, for example, was critical of Nuxoll and her allies, called their maneuvers "heavy-handed opportunistic theatrics at the expense of single-parents and children."
 Nuxoll and the eight other state legislators that sought to block the bill were also criticized by Spokesman-Review columnist Shawn Vestal, who wrote that the effort was a "paranoid, conspiracy-minded action" by far-right legislators in response to an "imaginary crisis."
 The initial defeat of the legislation forced Governor Butch Otter to call a special session of the legislature to pass the bill; during the special session, Nuxoll was one of only two senators to vote against the legislation.

 In 2016, Nuxoll sponsored SB 1342, a bill to establish the Christian Bible as an official state text in schools.
 Nuxoll's bill stated that the Bible was a good reference book for students learning "astronomy, biology, geology" and other subjects.
 The bill was strongly criticized by the ACLU of Idaho.
 The bill was vetoed by Governor Otter—one of the very few times that Otter has used his veto power.
 The governor noted in his veto message that the state attorney general had concluded that Nuxoll's bill would violate the First Amendment to the United States Constitution, and stated that the bill was in "direct contravention" of a state constitutional provision barring the state from preferring "any religious establishment or mode of worship."
-The governor also stated that Nuxoll's bill would could lead to "costly litigation for Idaho public schools."
+The governor also stated that Nuxoll's bill could lead to "costly litigation for Idaho public schools."

 In 2012, Nuxoll sponsored legislation to force women to undergo an ultrasound before obtaining an abortion; the measure was unsuccessful.
 In 2016, Nuxoll sponsored different anti-abortion legislation to require abortion providers to give patients a list of places where they can receive a free ultrasound; these locations are controversial anti-abortion crisis pregnancy centers, which are not required to have medically trained staff and give inaccurate information about the health effects of abortions.
 The legislation passed the Senate on a 28-7 party-line vote and was signed into law by Governor Butch Otter.